-Although arguably irrelevant or unrealistic to the web, all pertinent available rights are reserved.
-In general, copyright only applies to forms of expression of an idea—not to the idea itself.
-Anyone may make fair use of the content of this site.
-The supplemental print css dramatically improves the utility of the content by removing headers and menus.
+This site has precise css print styling that dramatically improves the quality of paper and PDF memorialization.
 Since these “brandings” will not appear on paper, it is requested that the URL header or footer inserted by a browser at the time of printing be left intact if content is to be (re)distributed in paper, PDF, XPS, or image format.

 Material concerning Popol Vuh is inherently proprietary and proper attribution should be made if used by or for third-party research.

 FormMail++ is available according to the licensing terms stated in the file distribution.

 Chairman Mao Zedong once said, 古为今用 洋为中用, “use the past to serve the present, the foreign to serve China.”
 I wonder if the same is true for my relationship with Google.

 It was never my intention to seek out advertising revenue when I enrolled in Google’s Adsense.
 Frankly, my hosting costs are not that substantial.
 But while reviewing 4xx errors in my server logs, I saw that Google repeatedly requested “ads.txt” (which did not exist).
 It didn’t make much sense at first, but then I thought: Does this mean that Google sees some value in my site?
 Google Search Console showed a steadily improving pagerank, but seldom had I appeared on first-page search results (which for most users contains only ten results).
 So then it occurred to me: why not use the present to serve the future, why not co-opt Google to serve me?

 What I mean to say by this is, all things being equal, wouldn’t Google be more likely to privilege a site that displays Google’s ads over a site that does not offer Google any revenue?